-The lights and displays at Koziar’s are quite intricate and feature everything form an outdoor model trail to a scenes from various Christmas stories.
-Tens of thousands of lights are strung up throughout the village, creating a scene that is simply magical.
+The lights and displays at Koziar’s are quite intricate and feature everything from an outdoor model train to scenes from various Christmas stories.
+Millions of lights are strung up throughout the village, creating a scene that is simply magical.

-This is a great Christmas destination for kids because there is always something new and exciting around the next turn to keep them occupied.
-Click the link to read my full review of Koziar’s Christmas Village.
-Koziar’s Christmas Village is open November 4, 2017 through January 1, 2018.
+This is a great Christmas in PA destination for kids because there is always something new and exciting around the next turn to keep them occupied.

 Olde Time Christmas in Jim Thorpe

-The Carbon County borough of Jim Thorpe is worth visiting any time of the year.
-However, at Christmas time the town turns itself into an old time Christmas village.
+The Carbon County borough of Jim Thorpe is worth visiting any time of the year because there are so many things to do here.
+However, at Christmas time the town turns itself into an old-time Christmas village.

 There are few places in the state that can compete with the quaint Christmas atmosphere of Jim Thorpe, Pennsylvania.

-Do you have a favorite Christmas thing to do in Pennsylvania?
+Do you have a favorite thing to do during Christmas in Pennsylvania?
 Let us know in the comments section below!